official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 on UN authorisation and the post‑conflict role of the UN, but did not address the substantive issues.

-85

-Executive Summary634.
-Mr Blair did not:
+634. Mr Blair did not:

 preparation;